coveo/source.coveo.com/_posts/2018-08-01-CoveoMap-building-a-custom-coveo-component.md

 CoveoMap overlays relevant markers over background markers.
 The project uses persistent query to populate background markers and reduce incidence on query consumption.
 This feature helps implementing query intensive components that are not relevance based.

-To do so, we use a separate Query Pipeline, called "persistent", to inject in the query the Query Pipeline
+To do so, we use a separate Query Pipeline, called "persistent", to tag all the queries done in this pipeline as persistent.

 ### Front-End Components
 To help the user navigate through results, the CoveoMap component is inserted alongside other Coveo components such as Query Suggest, Facets, Result Templates, and Results per Page.